WantClue/nmap-data-extraction/README.md

 Currently I do run a nmap scan with the following arguments {nmap -p 1-25000 -traceroute -O -oX scan_results.xml --reason ip-address-range}

+You need to change the database ip and password aswell as the username to connect to your personal postgresDB in order to function correctly

 # Roadmap

 - [x] Basic functionallity of extracting data